cloudevents/spec/json-format.md

 ### 2.3.
 Mapping Any-typed Attributes

-The CloudEvents `data` attribute is `Any`-typed, meaning that it holds a value of any valid type. `Map` entry values are also `Any` typed.

 If an implementation determines that the actual type of an `Any` is a `String`, the value MUST be represented as [JSON string][json-string] expression; for `Binary`, the value MUST represented as [JSON string][json-string] expression